Updated - Scroll down.. Rays leaving raindrops after three reflections produce a tertiary

 order but with reversed colours.
 Its brightness is only 15% of that

 of the primary.
-That too has now been photographed by Michael Theusner (Photographic observation of a natural fourth-order rainbow, M Theusner, Applied Optics, Vol. 50, Issue 28, pp. F129-F133 (2011)) a month after the first tertiary sighting.
+That was photographed by Michael Theusner (Photographic observation of a natural fourth-order rainbow, M Theusner, Applied Optics, Vol. 50, Issue 28, pp. F129-F133 (2011)) only a month after Großmann's triumph.